YukeWang96/GNNAdvisor_OSDI21/README.md

 > + `nvcc > 11.1`

 ### **Environment Setup**
-There are two ways to setup the environment of GNNAdvisor and its baselines.
+There are two ways to setup the environment of GNNAdvisor and baselines.
 ### + **Method 1**:  Setup the environment via Docker (**Recommended**).
-+ Install Docker Engine with NVIDIA GPU Support [Toturial](https://cnvrg.io/how-to-setup-docker-and-nvidia-docker-2-0-on-ubuntu-18-04/).
++ Install Docker Engine with NVIDIA GPU Support **[Toturial](https://cnvrg.io/how-to-setup-docker-and-nvidia-docker-2-0-on-ubuntu-18-04/)**.
 + `cd Docker` then run `./build.sh`, it may takes a while for installation.
 + Run `./launch.sh` then it will bring up an new interactive command line interface.